 Not everyone experiences the “classic” symptoms of a heart attack or stroke.
 That’s why doctors must ask the right questions, conduct a thorough patient history, consider alternative symptoms and diagnoses, and order the appropriate tests when necessary.

-If your doctor or hospital failed to recognize or effectively treat your heart attack or stroke — or if a medication or medical procedure caused a cardiac event, aneurysm, or cerebral hemorrhage — our Charleston, WV medical malpractice attorneys can help.
+If your doctor or hospital failed to recognize or effectively treat your heart attack or stroke — or if a medication or medical procedure caused a cardiac event, aneurysm, or cerebral hemorrhage — our compassionate Charleston medical malpractice attorneys can help.